aFuzzyBear/astro-ui/docs/XElement/api/methods/animate.md

+---
+api_title: "@animate"
+page_title: "Animate with XElement"
+page_description: "XElement comes with native support over the Web Animation API, using @animate and @timings you can pass through your animation keyframes and its timings, and you are good to go"

+---
 # Animate XElement

 The great thing about `XElement` is that if you want it to sing and dance, it would only take a couple of lines to implement, and you would have a full blown Madonna on your hands.